swat32exe/academy-oauth/README.md

 academy-oauth
 =============
 ##Preparation steps
-To build the library you need to install python 2.x.x, scons, gcc 4.8.0+ and cURL.
+To build the library you need to install python 2.x.x, scons, gcc 4.8.0+.

-Run LoadcURLpp.py which is located in project root directory.
-It will download cURLpp files.

-You can use
+If configuration you want to build requires cURL, you can use
 ```
 --curl-libpath=<path>
 ```